 The benefit of the Lead Creation Touch model is that it helps you understand what marketing channels drive lead conversions.
 This is important, but it’s also just a small part of the total customer journey.
 In a long B2B customer journey, there is a lot more to marketing than just the lead creation and giving 100% of the total credit to just the lead creation oversimplifies marketing’s role in the customer journey.

 The primary appeal of the Last Touch model is that it is the simplest model for attribution systems to measure.

 By measuring and crediting the entire creation of a sales opportunity (the end of most B2B marketing funnels) based on the last touch, the analytics technology has the smallest time window for an error to occur.
-In long B2B buyer journeys, the time period from last touch to conversion is much shorter, than say, the first touch or the lead touch.
+In long B2B buyer journeys, the time period from last touch to conversion is much shorter, than say, the first touch or the lead creation touch.
 This matters because many tracking cookies have a 30 or 90 day expiration.
-If the conversion doesn’t happen within that window, the marketing channel data will be lost.
+If the creation doesn’t happen within that window, the marketing channel data will be lost.
 By attributing 100% of the credit to the last touch, this expiration window becomes superfluous because no time lapses between the last touch and the conversion.